MapsPeople/web-ui/packages/map-template/README.md

 mapsIndoorsMapElement.externalIDs = externalIDsArray;
 ```

-Use query parameters to configure the web component by setting the `supports-url-parameter` attribute to `true`.
+Use query parameters to configure the Web Component by setting the `supports-url-parameter` attribute to `true`.

 ## Using just the browser